kivy/kivy-designer/README.md

 =============

 **WARNING:** This project is at an unstable alpha stage and is not yet suitable for general use.
-Also, **there is no current plan about developping it further**, please let us know if you are interested in contributing to it.
+There is no current plan for continuing the development of Kivy Designer. **The repository has been archived, please contact us if you intend to maintain the project.**

 Kivy Designer is Kivy's tool for designing graphical user interfaces (GUIs) from Kivy Widgets.
 You can compose and customize widgets, and